Jeremym777/2019-Projects/projects/covid19/README.md

-# Projects
+# Covid-19

-These are projects that have been done in python.
-Project-1 involves food satey within the San Francisco area that is split into two different parts.
-Project-2 involves building a logistic regression model based on the given email training set.covid19 involves building a linear regression model that predicts the number of confirmed cases, deaths cases, recoveries, and mortality rate after 30 days from May 10th.
+For this project, I utalized everything that I learned from my class in order to analyze time series data of Covid-19.
+During this project, I was able to create time series time plots, and a linear regression model to predict the future number of cases for confirmed, deaths, recovery, and mortality rate after 30 days from May 10th.